timtoumba/docker_project/README.md

 # docker_project

-A quick tutorial providing a all-in-one solution to start a raw project with Docker
+A quick tutorial providing a all-in-one solution to start a raw project with Docker.

-The example uses an ubuntu image
+The example uses an ubuntu image.

 ## Quick Start ##